-- Testing efficiency question - How can we create a set of test cases that is "just right"? - Difficult to answer - Can only rely on the general knowledge that more sophisticated techniques, such as decision tables, are usually more efficient - Structural testing methods will allow us to define more interesting metrics for efficiency
+- Fundamental limitations of functional testing - Gaps of untested functionality - Redundant tests - Testing efficiency question: How can we create a set of test cases that is "just right"? - Hard to answer.
+Can only rely on the general knowledge that more sophisticated techniques, such as decision tables, are usually more efficient - Structural testing methods will allow us to define more interesting metrics for efficiency